Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 Here you can use the Display brightness slider to adjust the screen’s brightness.

 Lowering your brightness can help get more juice from your portable device’s battery.
 Windows 10 has a battery saver feature that can automatically lower your brightness when enabled.

-To enable this, press Windows key + I to open Settings and go to System > Battery saver > Battery saver settings.
+To enable this, press Windows key + I to open Settings and go to System > Battery and scroll down to Battery saver settings.

 Tick Turn battery saver on automatically if my battery falls below and use the slider to adjust what percentage battery level you want the feature to enable itself at.